Monu91-ai/Monu-RL-midterm-project/README.md

 Action selection policy: Greedy (considering the maximum Q-value)

 Generations: Each generation runs until the bird crashes.
-After each generation the score is stored and plotted.
+After each generation the score is stored.

 Score: Number of pipes successfully passed.